 Having oily skin, I'm always looking for new products to lock my makeup in for the day.
-Today I'll be comparing the three makeup sprays:

 MAC Fix +, Model in a Bottle and Urban Decay All Nighter Setting Spray.